jxmot/markdown-hitcounter/README.md

 ## Other Uses

 You could count just about anything.
-All you need is to do a GET of `mdcount.php` with a proper query and you got it!
+All you need is to do a GET of `mdcount.php` with a proper query and you got a counter!

 # Conclusion

-This was an interesting afternoon project.
+This started out as an interesting afternoon project.
 I created it because I could not find *exactly* what I needed in the many hit counters out there.

+And this project has evolved since then with the addition (and changes) of JSON formatted counter files, and sorted counter data retrieval.

 ---
 <img src="http://webexperiment.info/extcounter/mdcount.php?id=markdown-hitcounter">